fardeen-ahmed/Bug-bounty-Writeups/README.md

 ## Server Side Request Forgery
 | Category | Writeup |
 |-----------|-----|
-| SSRF |<a href="https://bugs.xdavidhu.me/google/2021/12/31/fixing-the-unfixable-story-of-a-google-cloud-ssrf/">Story of a Google Cloud SSRF</a>
+| Cloud SSRF |<a href="https://bugs.xdavidhu.me/google/2021/12/31/fixing-the-unfixable-story-of-a-google-cloud-ssrf/">Story of a Google Cloud SSRF</a>

-<a href="https://blog.deesee.xyz/fuzzing/security/2021/02/26/ssrfbypassinghostnamerestrictionsfuzzing.html">SSRF: Bypassing hostname restrictions with fuzzing</a>
+| Bypass SSRF |<a href="https://blog.deesee.xyz/fuzzing/security/2021/02/26/ssrf-bypassing-hostname-restrictions-fuzzing.html">SSRF: Bypassing hostname restrictions with fuzzing</a>

 <a href="https://sirleeroyjenkins.medium.com/justgopheritescalatingablindssrftorcefor15kf5329a974530">Just Gopher It: Escalating a Blind SSRF to RCE for $15k</a>